-Given the environmental nature of the startup, I wanted the UI design to feel fresh, spacious and leafy.
-I incorporated photography of plants, trees and nature alongside a complimentary colour palette of green with a highlight yellow to create a cohesive aesthetic, expressing the beauty of our world and it's importance to all of our lives.
+Given the environmental nature of the startup, I wanted the UI design to feel fresh, natural and leafy.
+I incorporated photography of plants, trees and nature alongside a complimentary colour palette of green with a highlight yellow to create a cohesive aesthetic, that could be applied throughout the interface to generate a clear visual hierarchy, highlighting key action points and interactivity.

 Users are guided into one of two journeys dependent on their carbon footprint type: individual/household or business.
 They are then asked a series of questions about their lifestyle to determine their carbon footprint.
 Once calculated the website suggests how many trees need planting to offset this footprint.
 Finally, users are given the opportunity to purchase the trees and send them for planting in a developing country.